 Lindsey has produced several high quality films for Brighton Museum, both as interpretative tools within an exhibition and as legacy or project evaluation.
 Lindsey is skilled both at interviewing those on film, putting them at their ease, asking relevant, well researched questions and at creating the film itself, from the camera work to the editing and subtitling.
 Her films are creative and fun and she is also responsive and understanding of the brief she is provided with.

-Subversive Design: I was commissioned to interview participating artists and produce a film to accompany the 2015 exhibition held at Brighton Museum & Art Gallery.
+Subversive Design: Interviews with participating artists to accompany the exhibition held at Brighton Museum & Art Gallery, 2015

 Ben Whyman, Manager of the Centre for Fashion Curation, a research centre based at London College of Fashion: